MohannadHosam/Nawy_task/README.md

 ## Overview

-This repository contains a basic "Hello World" web application in Node.js.
+This repository contains a basic "Hello Node" web application in Node.js.
 The application is containerized using Docker, and a CI/CD pipeline is set up using GitHub Actions.
 The deployment is managed using Terraform.

 ## Table of Contents